 With this in mind, boost your keto diet cheat day recovery with the following foods with healthy fats:

 - extra virgin olive oil

 - macadamia nuts

-When it comes to cheating on the keto diet, it’s up to you to judge if the occasion is worth the drawbacks.
+When cheating on the keto diet, judging if the occasion is worth the drawbacks is up to you.

 Yes, you will store excess energy as fat more efficiently, and it will take a decent amount of time to be able to tap into fat again.